evergreen-ci/evergreen/docs/Reference/Limits.md

 Parsley will not accept files larger than 2.5GB.
-If you need to upload a file larger than 2.5GB, we recommend downloading the raw file and splitting the file into smaller parts and uploading them separately.
+If you need to upload a file larger than 2.5GB, we recommend downloading the raw file and splitting the file into smaller parts, then uploading them separately.

 ## Task queue wait time limits